practicajs/practica/README.md

 # Steering committee

-Practick is a community-driven open-source project.
+Practica is a community-driven open-source project.
 It's being led voluntarily by engineers from many companies.
 On top of this, these companies below which are keen to great engineeting practices chose to let their engineers contribute massively and push this project firmly 💚

 ![Autodesk](/docs/images/autodesk.png)